Where to stay in the Dolomites – BEST 10 TOWNS & AREAS

 Cons

-• Can get crowded during peak ski season
+• Can get crowded during the peak winter season

 • Limited nightlife